willisplummer/gatsby-blog/src/pages/point-free-javascript/index.md

 const incrArr = arr => arr.map(incr)
 ```

-This final implementation is point-free, because we're not defining the arguments that get passed to `incr`.
+In this implementation we've taken the call to `incr` point-free, because we're not defining the arguments that get passed to it.
 Instead, we're just saying that `incr` will implicitly accept all of the arguments passed in by `map`.

 At first, I found this syntax to be a little confusing because you can't see explicitly which arguments `map` passes to `incr`, but now that I'm used to it, this style is much easier to reason about.